imadbourouche/java-fundamentals-in-on-place/jvm/0-inside-jvm.md

 ## 2. Java Class File Structure

-Excellent!
-This is a great start for your JVM internals documentation.
-Your structure is correct.
-Let's fill in the descriptions and add a few more critical details to make it more comprehensive.

-Here is the enhanced and corrected version:

----

-## The Structure of a Java .class File

 A compiled Java `.class` file is a precisely formatted binary stream, not a simple text file.
 Its structure is defined by the JVM specification.
 Understanding this structure is key to understanding how the JVM loads and executes code.

 - illustration of .class structure